Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This is a simple addition, it lets them direct what information you might share or gives you the chance to highlight something that you think they might want or need to know.

-## Why do you think the team is hiring for this position?
+## Why Do You Think the Team is Hiring for This Position?

 ### Who to Ask:
 Direct Report